feroldi/ricing/README.md

 You know those awesome crunchy, sharp rices, with incredible tasty sauces, so tasty you can feel the intensity of its greatness inside your soul?
-Well, although I do like rice, I'm not actually talking about [this](http://i.imgur.com/n3pz44B.png).
-I'm here to lead you to the sagred palace of unix ricing, the supreme art of transforming your trivial computer system into a powerful, useful and beautiful place of work.
+Well, although I do like rice, I'm not talking about actual [rice](http://i.imgur.com/n3pz44B.png).
+I'm here to lead you to the sacred palace of unix ricing, the supreme art of transforming your trivial computer system into a powerful, useful and beautiful place.

+Some things to consider...

-First of all, I have some considerations here.
-This is a book on how to understand the parts of your system, and make use of them to customize it the way you please.
+* This is a book on how to understand the parts of your system, and use them to customize it as you please.

-Another thing is: you won't find about GUIs anywhere in here.
+* You won't find anything related to GUIs in here.
 That's primarily because GUIs aren't *standardized* or equal on all systems.
-Terminals are, however, and it's a fair reason for me to only take CLIs (Command Line Interface) and TUI (Terminal User Interface) into account.
+Terminals are.
+And for this fair reason I'm only going to take CLIs (Command Line Interface) and TUI (Terminal User Interface) into account.

-Don't be afraid of the terminal, my little reptile dragonfly.
+Don't be afraid of the terminal, my little reptile dragonfly!
 This book will teach you the wisdom of unix systems, no knowledge is wasteful.
-Although I believe GUIs are important to a lot of people, using the terminal might be a good experience for those who opt out of using it.
-You'll understand why we use it so much.
-One of the reasons was said already, but for clarity: it's a standardized place on all systems; if it is POSIX compliant, then I can use my knowledge everywhere, no matter what distribution or *unix-like variant* I'm using.
+Although GUIs are important to a lot of people, using the terminal is a good experience for those who opt out of using it.
+This lead you to understand why we use it so much.
+One reason was already mentioned, let's rephrase for clarity: it's a standardized place on all systems; if it is POSIX compliant, then I can use my CLI knowledge there, no matter the distribution or *unix-like variant*.
-I don't rely on GUIs, and that's a good thing, fairly because I can perform the same work, using the tools I'm already used to, on any system.
+Not relying on GUIs is a good thing because the same tasks can be performed using the same tools I'm already used to, on _any_ system.

-And this is one of the reasons ricing becomes sort of a common work.
-Mainly, the same files and tools I'm using in the book, will be the same ones you are going to use.
+The same files and tools you're gonna see along this book, are gonna be usable by any of you, readers.
 Isn't that great?

 ## Summary